Squzu/ELK_Automation/README.md

-Here's a comprehensive GitHub README file for your scripts:

----

 # ELK Stack Setup Automation

 This repository contains scripts to automate the setup of the ELK (Elasticsearch, Logstash, Kibana) stack on Ubuntu or CentOS/Red Hat systems.
 It also includes scripts to install and configure Auditbeat and rsyslog to send logs to Logstash.